steelersrg8/Bootcamp-RUT-VIRT-AI-PT-09-2024-U-LOLC-MTTH-Project-2/README.md

 ## Team Members and Roles

-Distributed under the MIT License.
-See LICENSE for more information.

 ## Contributing
 If you would like to contact us you may use the Issues tab to get in touch.